Upstream of Acle on the floodplain of the River Bure, Upton Broad and Marshes is one of NWT’s best-kept secrets.

-Norfolk Wildlife Trust has been working hard to protect this unique site, with a number of recent land acquisitions which have increased the area managed for wildlife.
+Norfolk Wildlife Trust has been working hard to protect and enhance this unique site, with a number of recent land acquisitions which have increased the area managed for wildlife.
 Large areas of arable land (which were drained for farming in the 1970s) have already been restored to marshland.
 Upton now sits proudly at the heart of NWT’s ongoing Bure Valley Living Landscape.

 EDP Editor Emeritus and Travel Writer, Nigel Pickover visits Norfolk Wildlife Trust's Upton Broad and Marshes

 Take a WildWalk here today!

 Norfolk Wildlife Trust is really interested to hear about the wildlife you have seen at Upton Broad and Marshes nature reserve.
 To submit your wildlife sightings online please visit www.nbis.org.uk/wildwalks